peterfuoco/bend-it-like-scorebat/README.md

 https://www.w3schools.com/

 ### Next Steps / Improvements
-• Identify React Bootstrap bug where the Filter dropdown menus show up off screen.
-Currently this bug can be bypassed if the user re-clicks on the dropdown button and begins scrolls down
+• Identify occasional React Bootstrap bug where the Filter dropdown menus show up off screen.
+Currently this bug can be bypassed if the user re-clicks on the dropdown button and begins to scrolls down
 • Consolidate state for state variables that change which each other
 • Style modal and carousel so it is larger for desktop
 • Re-factor CSS for mobile-first design, responsiveness for mobile